 The W3 Total Cache settings are quite extensive, and it is difficult to know which settings are best for optimal performance.
 I will walk you through all the different settings with the help of images.

-If you’re using Cloudflare, Minify should be disabled in General Settings.
-If you’re not using Cloudflare (or another CDN), then the default settings are recommended.
+If you’re going to use Cloudflare, Minify should be disabled in General Settings – it will be handled by Cloudflare instead.
+If you’re NOT going to use Cloudflare, then the default settings are recommended.